The Journey mode returns for the third time on FIFA 19, meaning gamers will join Alex Hunter one more time on his quest for football glory.

 Introduced in FIFA 17, The Journey has followed Hunter across the world, through all sorts of challenges and revelations, but, for better or worse, this will be the final chapter.

 EA Sports have secured the Champions League licence for their latest offering and, fittingly, the finale is known as 'The Journey: Champions'.

 But what's next for the kid from Clapham?
-Here is the complete guide to everything that Hunter has experienced so far, as well as what we can expect in the third instalment.
+Here is the complete guide to everything that Hunter has experienced so far in the latest release of the game that came out on September 28, as well as what we can expect in the third instalment.